In-patient luxury rehab center in Thailand

 1. Genetic factors

 Genetic factors refer to the heredity of psychotic disorders due to genetic mutations.
-Many mental illnesses tend to run in families, and psychotic disorder isn’t an exception.
+Several mental illnesses tend to run in families, and psychotic disorder isn’t an exception.

-According to a paper from JAMA Psychiatry, psychotic experiences are heritable.
+According to a 2019 study by Legge et al., published in JAMA Psychiatry, twin research and genome-wide association studies (GWASs) have demonstrated the heritability of psychotic experiences.
 Several genes and their mutations are involved in the development of these disorders rather than just one gene.

 2. Stress

 Stress is a normal reaction of the body as a response to any type of change that causes physical, emotional, or psychological strain.
 It’s the way humans react to stressful stimuli from the environment.
-While normal and healthy, stress can be a huge problem when it becomes persistent (chronic) or poorly managed.
+While normal and healthy, stress is considered a huge problem when it becomes persistent (chronic) or poorly managed.

-When stress is unmanaged properly, it can cause a wide range of problems.
-It can also contribute to the development of the psychoactive disorder.
-Schizophrenia Bulletin published a paper that showed that stress plays a major role in the onset of psychosis.
+When stress is unmanaged properly, it causes a wide range of problems.
+It contributes to the development of psychoactive disorder as well.
+In 2008, Schizophrenia Bulletin published a paper by van Winkel et al., that showed that stress plays a major role in the onset of psychosis.

 Multiple mechanisms of action are involved.
-For example, stress may act on the hypothalamus-pituitary-adrenal (HPA) axis, whose function is to mediate the principal adaptive response to stress.
+For example, stress acts on the hypothalamus-pituitary-adrenal (HPA) axis, whose function is to mediate the principal adaptive response to stress.

-In some cases, the stress response is enhanced, and the HPA axis triggers a chain of reactions that result in the dysfunction of neural circuits and changes in dopamine signaling.
-This could play a role in the development of psychosis and psychotic disorder.
-High levels of stress could affect the dopaminergic activity and thereby contribute to the development of this mental illness.
+In certain cases, the stress response is enhanced, and the HPA axis triggers a chain of reactions that result in the dysfunction of neural circuits and changes in dopamine signaling.
+This potentially plays a role in the development of psychosis and psychotic disorder.
+High levels of stress affect the dopaminergic activity and thereby contribute to the development of this mental illness.

-A paper from the CNS Spectrums also revealed stress could cause psychosis in vulnerable individuals through its impact on dopamine.
+Lastly, a 2002 study titled, “Could Stress Cause Psychosis in Individuals Vulnerable to Schizophrenia?” from the CNS Spectrums revealed stress may cause psychosis in vulnerable individuals through its impact on dopamine.
 More research on this subject is necessary to understand all the ways through which stress contributes to the development of psychotic disorder.

 3. Drug abuse